Familial Pulmonary Fibrosis Study

 Who should apply?

 To be eligible for this study you must have at least 2 members of your family diagnosed with Idiopathic Interstitial Pneumonia (IIP).
 You may be included in this number.

-- Unaffected first-degree family members (parents, siblings, children) are screened with a questionnaire and a blood sample is obtained for genetic studies.
+- Unaffected first-degree family members (parents, siblings, and children) may also be screened with a questionnaire, and a blood sample is obtained for genetic studies.
 Some members may be requested to undergo a high-resolution CT (HRCT) scan if they meet certain criteria.

 - Records are requested on deceased family members who carried the diagnosis of pulmonary fibrosis.

 National Jewish Health – Families previously enrolled at NJH, NJH clinical patients and general FPF genetic questions

 Denver, CO 80206

 Contact: Janet Talbert, MS, CGC - Certified Genetic Counselor

 1.800.423-8891 ext.
 1022